Zandr0id/TwilightOS/README.md

 ## **Goals**
 ----
 This isn't a strict order, but makes sense as a logical progression.
+Look in the wiki for more detail about what is already in.
 - [x] Be able to boot
 - [x] Display text to the screen
 - [x] GDT